hpe-dev-incubator/hpe-dev-portal/content/blog/configuring-azure-ad-with-greenlake-cloud-platform-and-aruba-central.md

 * Create the recovery user per the instructions
 * Validate the settings are correct
-* Save and Finish the configruation.
+* Save and finish the configuration.
-* If you get an error that the SAML configuraiton wasn't completed using the account with the @domain.com.
-You'll have to log back up and login with the SAML domain and go through the above configuration again.
+* If you get an error that the SAML configuration wasn't completed using the account with the @domain.com, you'll have to log out and login again with the SAML domain and go through the above configuration again.

-## Login to HPE GLCP and Aruba Central using Azure AD
+## Log in to HPE GLCP and Aruba Central using Azure AD

-* Once you've completed the above steps, login to HPE Greenlake Central using your Azure AD email.
+* Once you've completed the above steps, log in to HPE Greenlake Central using your Azure AD email.

 <img src="/img/0b085a5aef05404e9ecdf52cb9088feb/ccs_login.png" alt="ccs_login" height="40%" width="40%"><img src="/img/0b085a5aef05404e9ecdf52cb9088feb/ccs_login_saml.png" alt="ccs_login_saml" height="40%" width="40%">

-* If everything is working correctly, you should have logged into HPE GLCP and Aruba Central is an option to Launch.
+* If everything is working correctly, you should have logged into HPE GLCP and find the Aruba Central application tile with an button to "Launch" the Aruba Central application.

 ## Using Azure AD MFA
-* By default, Azure AD enables MFA.
+* By default, Azure AD enables Multi-Factor Authentication (MFA).
 However, for testing and demos, it's much easier to disable MFA on your accounts.
 To disable MFA, please see the following documentation: [What are security defaults](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/concept-fundamentals-security-defaults)

 ## Troubleshooting
-* There's a useful 3rd party browser tool called: SAML Tracer
+* There's a useful 3rd-party browser tool called: SAML Tracer
 * This tool will allow you to verify the attributes you're sending to Central.
-* It can be useful when configuratin SAML with multiple HPE Greenlake Central accounts or domains
+* It can be useful when configuration SAML with multiple HPE Greenlake Central accounts or domains.
 * SAML Tracer
 [Chrome](https://chrome.google.com/webstore/detail/saml-tracer/mpdajninpobndbfcldcmbpnnbhibjmch?hl=en)
 [FireFox](https://addons.mozilla.org/en-US/firefox/addon/saml-tracer/)